1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 As was the case with Gerald Ford, it came down to timing.
 President Obama had the good fortune of taking office right as the worst bear market since the Great Depression was nearing its end.
 There was nowhere for the market to go but up.
 That’s fantastic timing.

-All the same, 181% cumulative returns are pretty good and place Obama as the fourth-highest-returning president in history.
+All the same, 181% cumulative returns are pretty good and place Obama as the third-highest-returning president in history.

 Courtesy Bob McNeely, The White House via Wikimedia Commons